British people

 You will note that this is written in English for the benefit of people who may not be English speakers.

-Then, of course, there’s the tricky business of exactly who the British people are.
+Exactly who the British are is a tricky business.
 Some of them aren’t sure – but there is no such thing as a pure-bred Briton; we are all hybrids..

 The Roman writer, Tacitus, said: